OpenLiberty/liberty-tools-intellij/CONTRIBUTING.md

-# Contributing to Liberty Tools IntelliJ
+# Contributing to Liberty Tools for IntelliJ IDEA

 We welcome contributions, and request you follow these guidelines.

  - [Raising issues](#raising-issues)
  - [Legal](#legal)
  - [Coding Standards](#coding-standards)

 ## Raising issues